 Project management is anchored at FAU and Charité.
 Professor Kai-Uwe Eckardt, together with Professor Felix Knauf, serve as the Directors of TRENAL.
 Felix Knauf received his clinical and research training at Yale and holds a joint appointment as a Yale faculty.
 Kai-Uwe Eckardt and Felix Knauf initiated TRENAL at FAU and have recently taken positions at the Charité.

-Acting Chair of Nephrology and Hypertension at FAU, Professor Karl Hilgers, and Professor Margarete Goppelt-Strübe, have since taken over co-leadership of TRENAL at FAU.
+Chair of Nephrology and Hypertension at FAU, Professor Mario Schiffer, and Professor Margarete Goppelt-Strübe, have since taken over co-leadership of TRENAL at FAU.